MrTurtles/FiveM-Client-Dumper/README.md

 ## Common questions

 * ** Q: ** Can I be banned from FiveM for using the FiveM Client Dumper? ** R **: _No.
-The FiveM Client Dumper does not access the memory of the FiveM process directly, so there are no risk of getting banned.
+The FiveM Client Dumper does not access the memory of the FiveM process directly, so there are no risks of getting banned.

 ## License